-Article 13: The role of the arbiter (see Preface)
+Article 13: The role of the Arbiter (See Preface)

 - 13.1 The arbiter shall see that the Laws of Chess are strictly observed. - 13.2 The arbiter shall act in the best interest of the competition.
 He should ensure that a good playing environment is maintained and that the players are not disturbed.
-He shall supervise the progress of the competition. - 13.3 The arbiter shall observe the games, especially when the players are short of time, enforce decisions he has made and impose penalties on players where appropriate. - 13.4 The arbiter can apply one or more of the following penalties: - a. warning, - b. increasing the remaining time of the opponent, - c. reducing the remaining time of the offending player, - d. declaring the game to be lost, - e. reducing the points scored in a game by the offending party, - f. increasing the points scored in a game by the opponent to the maximum available for that game, - g. expulsion from the event.
+He shall supervise the progress of the competition. - 13.3 The arbiter shall observe the games, especially when the players are short of time, enforce decisions he has made and impose penalties on players where appropriate. - 13.4 The arbiter can apply one or more of the following penalties: - a. warning - b. increasing the remaining time of the opponent - c. reducing the remaining time of the offending player - d. declaring the game to be lost - e. reducing the points scored in the game by the offending party - f. increasing the points scored in the game by the opponent to the maximum available for that game - g. expulsion from the event. - 13.5 The arbiter may award either or both players additional time in the event of external disturbance of the game. - 13.6 The arbiter must not intervene in a game except in cases described by the Laws of Chess.
+He shall not indicate the number of moves made, except in applying Article 8.5, when at least one flag has fallen.

-designated by the arbiter.

-- 13.5 The arbiter may award either or both players additional time in the event of external disturbance of the game. - 13.6 The arbiter must not intervene in a game except in cases described by the Laws of Chess.
-He shall not indicate the number of moves made, except in applying Article 8.5 when at least one flag has fallen.
 The arbiter shall refrain from informing a player that his opponent has completed a move or that the player has not pressed his clock. - 13.7 a.
 Spectators and players in other games are not to speak about or otherwise interfere in a game.
-If necessary, the arbiter may expel offenders from the playing venue.b.
-It is forbidden for anybody to use a mobile phone in the playing venue and any area
+If necessary, the arbiter may expel offenders from the playing venue.
+If someone observes an irregularity, he may inform only the arbiter.